Seq # 390140030

 Synanthedon culiciformis (Linnaeus, 1758) Species

 A rare species in Belgium, though observed in most provinces.
-Mainly known from the Kempen (AN, LI) and from the south of the country.
+Mainly known from the Kempen (AN, LI) and the south of the country.

 Details